svikashk/docs/guide/streams.md

 # Streams
 {: .no_toc }

-Streams in Zepel allow you to capture customer feedback, feature requests, and error logs from multiple tools painlessly.
+Streams in Zepel allows you to capture customer feedback, feature requests, and error logs from multiple tools painlessly.
 After all, they do come from several tools, don't they?

 With Streams, you can: